 Most providers, at the start of your stay, will help you visualise personal goals and progress targets, in a specifically designed care plan.

 This is your opportunity to make sure your key sticking points, triggers, and recurring issues, are factored in, and will get appropriate attention during your stay.
 This part is important and can determine your progress later, so don't skip it.

 - Is the care planning the same for every client, or is it personalised to me?

-- How do I arrange to see inside the clinic, before admitting?
+- Can I arrange a visit to the clinic, to look around, without obligation, before committing?

 Making long term recovery gains today, means being careful to check on some basics re covid-19 preparedness and preventative measures.

 Step 3 - Managing The Budget For Treatment

 Public health services are usually free, but rarely provide detox, or speedy access to treatment.
 Private providers are more specialist, with a joined up approach, but come at a cost.